Code-Institute-Submissions/Project-IFD/README.md

 ### Features Left to Implement
 - I'm planning to make this a real website that should compete with existing websites.
 In order to achive that, i should build in battle performance rating.
 - In order to achive that, i have to calculate the WN8 score (http://wiki.wnefficiency.net/pages/WN8), use the foundations JSON File (http://www.wnefficiency.net/wnexpected/)
-- Extend my API call with battle performance statistics per tank
+- Extend my API call with battle performance statistics per tank (done in feb 2019)

 ## Tech Used